New J&J CEO must fix sullied image, integrate Synthes

 Gorsky will take the helm in April at a critical time for J&J as it tries to rectify a series of massive, embarrassing recalls of products ranging from artificial hips to infant Tylenol.

-No less of a challenge would be integrating the company’s planned $23.1 billion purchase of Swiss medical device maker Synthes Inc SYST.VX.
+No less of a challenge would be integrating the company’s planned $23.1 billion purchase of Swiss medical device maker Synthes Inc.

 Chris Velis, chairman and CEO of Medical Capital Group, which invests in medical technology ventures, noted J&J’s lackluster stock performance -- the shares have risen less than 2 percent during outgoing Chief Executive Officer William Weldon’s 10-year tenure -- and said Gorsky should make some material changes.